JacobWeinbren/astro-kinde/package/README.md

 ```

 That's it!
 You now have Kinde authentication set up in your Astro project and can use the Management SDK to manage your users and applications.

+## Contributing

+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes.
+4. Submit a pull request.

+## License

+By contributing to Astro-Kinde, you agree that your contributions will be licensed under its MIT License.